harishartanto/detikcom-scraper/README.md

 # Detikcom Scraper

 Detikcom Scraper is a command-line interface (CLI) program written in Python for scraping news content from the Detikcom news portal.
 It provides a convenient way to access and analyze the latest news articles from Detikcom, one of Indonesia's prominent online news portals.
-Sample data scraped using Detikcom Scraper can be found in the [data](data) directory.
+Sample data scraped using this program can be found in the [data](data) directory.

 ## Features